-An underground hydropower plant is planned to be built in a natural habitat of global significance.
-The project’s assessments have been plagued by oddities and cannot be considered complete.
-In May 2013, following increasing pressure from civil society groups, the EBRD pulled out of the project for which it had approved a EUR 123 million loan.
+An underground hydropower plant was planned in a natural habitat of global significance.
+The project’s assessments were plagued by oddities and could not be considered complete.
+Despite all of this, the EBRD initially approved a EUR 123 million loan.
+In May 2013, under increasing pressure from civil society groups, the EBRD eventually pulled out of the project.

 We closely follow international public finance and bring critical updates from the ground.

-The legality of the project is disputed as the Environmental Impact Assessment dates from 1999, contrary to Croatian legal requirements.
-The EBRD has approved a EUR 123 million loan for the project (November 2011) in spite of this, but withdrew from the project in May 2013.
+The legality of the project was disputed as the Environmental Impact Assessment dated from 1999, contrary to Croatian legal requirements.
+The EBRD had approved a EUR 123 million loan for the project (November 2011) in spite of this, but withdrew from the project in May 2013.
 (See their response (pdf) to an open letter from civil society groups.)

-With the loan, the project has lost most of its financing (the total costs are estimated with EUR 152,4 million) and thus its chances of going ahead are drastically reduced.
-Civil society groups led by Zelena akcija are calling on the Croatian government not to go ahead with the project.
+With the loan, the project lost most of its financing (the total costs were estimated at EUR 152,4 million) and thus its chances of going ahead were drastically reduced.
+Civil society groups led by Zelena akcija called on the Croatian government not to go ahead with the project.

 It is obvious that the construction of a large underground dam will have serious impacts on the whole karst water system, which includes various channels whose exact routes and their links to one another are not well understood.

 More details in an 2011 open letter from civil society groups to the EBRD

 The Ombla hydropower plant would be built in the vicinity of the Vilina Cave, near the spring of the Ombla river – a natural site of special significance:

 - Underground karst rock formations that are associated to the spring contain a water system that runs for many kilometres through relatively soft and porous limestone rock.